 We had just spent the previous week up in northern Italy, admiring the extravagant Italian villas on Lake Como and the beautiful art and architecture of one of Italy’s richest cities, Milan.
 To say stepping off the train at the Naples Central Station was jarring is a bit of an understatement.
 We had planned to stay a full week, and five seconds in I was already feeling like that it was a huge mistake.

-We had done our research on Naples like we do on pretty much every place we visit.
+We had done our research on Naples as we do on pretty much every place we visit.
 I was well aware of Naples’ bad rap: the trash, the crime, the smell.
 But it also seemed that it had been cleaned up in recent years, and there were so many compelling reasons to visit Naples.
 I didn’t want to miss out on real Neapolitan pizza, the chaotic and lively centro storico, and the literal layers of history (Naples is built on Greco-Roman ruins dating back thousands of years) just because of a little grit.

 With Hudson strapped to my chest, we started down the street, strewn with garbage, covered in graffiti, and surrounded by a few people that I admit made me nervous.
 It didn’t come to tears, but I almost whispered to Aaron, “what did we do!?!”
 When we finally crossed over into the historic center, the buildings still showed their wear, but it was dirty in the romantic sort of way an ancient city is.
 We passed ornate baroque churches and busy pizzerias, and all of the pastry cases filled with baba, graffa and sfogliatelle facing the street were enough to cheer any sugar-loving person up.
 This is the Naples we had come for, and we weren’t disappointed.